MystenLabs/kiosk-course/1-common-trading/README.md

 /// the `TransferRequest` can be "confirmed" via `confirm_request` call.
 ```

-The creator can add rules to the `TransferPolicy` that the `TransferRequest` needs to confirm in the same transaction-block. `confirm_request` is the function that checks the two in order to resolve the `TransferRequest`.
+`TransferPolicy` also acts as a control-center for the creator to control trades of their assets and collect possible profits such as royalties.

-> ℹ️ Take a note on the `confirm_request` function, as this is the function we will be using to resolve the `TransferRequest`.
+A change on the `TransferPolicy` is instantly reflected on the trading of their assets.

 ```
 /// - `TransferPolicy` aims to be the main interface for creators to control trades